cmdjulian/mopy/README.md

 | docker load
 ```

-## Run container
+## Run a container from the built image

-The build image can be run like any other container:
+The built image can be run like any other container:

 ```bash
 $ docker run --rm example:latest